-You can receive two research credits for writing a 1000-1500 word summary and reaction on any article included on the list of papers linked above.
+You can receive two research credits for writing a 1000-1500 word summary and reaction on any article included on the list of papers here.
 Articles not on this list will not be accepted.
 These papers are all written by UCD faculty members, and represent the diversity of research that takes place in the Psychology Department.

 Each paper must be written on a different article.
 We do have a record of what papers you’ve summarized already.
 You should be able to see what papers you have already summarized by looking at the comments column on your credits page.

 Note: The article list was updated as of March 2015 to include some newer articles.
 If you previously summarized an article by a specific faculty member and there is now a new paper from that faculty member, you are free to summarize this new paper.